The Biggest Purchase of Your Life Deserves a Certified Master Inspector®

 • Stair-step cracking in masonry foundations

-• Underground oil tank indicators (common pre-1980)
+• Underground oil tank indicators (pre-1980)

 • Basement water intrusion patterns